 Basic and diluted net loss per share attributable to common stockholders are calculated in conformity with the two-class method required for participating securities.
 Convertible preferred stock is a participating security in distributions of the Company.
-The net loss attributable to common stockholders is not allocated to the convertible preferred shares as the holders of convertible preferred shares do not have a contractual obligation to share in losses.
+During the three months ended March 31, 2023, the net loss attributable to common stockholders was not allocated to the convertible preferred shares as the holders of convertible preferred shares did not have a contractual obligation to share in losses.
 Under the two-class method, basic net loss per share of common stock is computed by dividing net loss by the weighted-average number of shares of common stock outstanding during each period.
-The weighted-average number of shares of common stock outstanding used in the basic net loss per share calculation does not include unvested restricted common stock as these shares are considered contingently issuable shares until they vest.
+During the three months ended March 31, 2023, the weighted-average number of shares of common stock outstanding used in the basic net loss per share calculation did not include unvested restricted common stock as these shares were considered contingently issuable shares until they vested.

-Diluted net loss per share of common stock includes the effect, if any, from the potential exercise or conversion of securities, such as convertible preferred stock, stock options and unvested restricted common stock, which would result in the issuance of incremental shares of common stock.
+Diluted net loss per share of common stock includes the effect, if any, from the potential exercise or conversion of securities, such as convertible preferred stock, stock options and unvested restricted common stock, if any, which would result in the issuance of incremental shares of common stock.
 For diluted net loss per share, the weighted-average number of shares of common stock is the same for basic net loss per share due to the fact that when a net loss exists, dilutive securities are not included in the calculation as the impact is anti-dilutive.
 For all periods presented, basic and diluted net loss per share were the same, as any additional share equivalents would be anti-dilutive.